Crimes Against Children Awards

 • The CACC will not provide for any incidental expenses, or any expenses incurred by guests accompanying the award recipient

-bill walsh’s legacy
+bill & Leigh ann’s legacy

 During his 26-year tenure with the Dallas Police Department, Lt.
 Walsh commanded the Crimes Against Children Unit.
 In 1989, he launched the annual Crimes Against Children Conference—now the largest event of its kind—and co-founded the Dallas Children’s Advocacy Center, one of the nation’s largest CAC programs.